lucee/lucee-docs/docs/04.guides/02.installing-lucee/02.windows/11.starting-tomcat-and-verifying-the-installation-on-windows/page.md

 2. To access the UI from remote, replace *localhost* with the DNS name or IP-Address of your server.
 Examples: http://192.168.100.100:8080, http://svlucee01.netfusion.local:8080

-* If you have changed the default port *8080* to something else, then replace 8080 with your choosen port number.
+* If you have changed the default port *8080* to something else, then replace 8080 with your chosen port number.
 * Accessing the administration interface from *remote* will fail, If you didn't open the Windows firewall.

 On the right side of the administration interface, a choice of three pages is available: